2019 UCF Knights football team: Ticket sales / stadium

 On August 12, the UCF athletic department announced that the entire season-ticket allotment was sold out for the first time in school history.
 In addition, they created a formal waiting list for season tickets, also for the first time.
 In the press release, UCF athletic director Danny White teased a possible expansion of Spectrum Stadium in the near future if ticket demand remains high.

 At the start of the season, the school announced that the field naming rights at Spectrum Stadium were acquired by RoofClaim.com.
 Logos for the company appeared on the field on 25-yard lines on both ends.

 Schedule

-UCF's 2019 schedule will begin with four non-conference games, with home games against Florida A&M (MEAC) and Stanford (Pac-12), and road games against FAU (C-USA) and Pitt (ACC).
-In American Athletic Conference play, the Knights will play the other members of the East Division and face Houston, Tulane and Tulsa from the West Division.
-They will not play Memphis, Navy, or SMU as part of the regular season.
-UCF will be idle the weekends of October 12 and November 16.
+UCF's 2019 schedule would begin with four non-conference games, with home games against Florida A&M (MEAC) and Stanford (Pac-12), and road games against FAU (C-USA) and Pitt (ACC).
+In American Athletic Conference play, the Knights would play the other members of the East Division and face Houston, Tulane and Tulsa from the West Division.
+They would not play Memphis, Navy, or SMU as part of the regular season.
+UCF would be idle the weekends of October 12 and November 16.